TeslaNeuro/TeslaNeuro/README.md

 ### Engineer by Discipline, Creative by Nature

-I build hardware, software, and intelligent systems, from electronics and embedded systems to applied ML.
+I develop commercial hardware, software, and intelligent systems, from electronics and embedded systems to applied ML.

 🔗 **[Small Portfolio & Links](https://linktr.ee/ArshiaKeshvari)**